Project Execution – Identify Trends in Minutes per Week

 Organizations may need to think out of the box when it comes to reporting key project metrics, if they want to stay on top of the projects they have.
 It is true that quality reporting will enable a follow-through environment for strategies and goals communicated from the executives.
 However, knowing what metrics to use and how to find them is a different story.

 While millions of dollars have been spent on software solutions over the last few years to provide these metrics, the most basic and reliable reporting can still be managed with a little planning up front, some simple spreadsheet formulas, and a consistent follow through in minutes per week.
-In fact, some of the most reliable and revealing solutions have been around for ages, and they still work: they just need a little dusting off.
-One of these tried and true strategies includes establishing and managing what is called in the project scheduling world, interim milestones.
+In fact, some of the most reliable and revealing solutions have been around for ages, and they still work, they just need a little dusting off.
+One of these tried-and-true strategies includes establishing and managing what is called in the project scheduling world, interim milestones.

 Milestones will not only help execution teams (Project Management Teams) establish goals and work together as a team to accomplish them, but they will also help the executive know if a project is in trouble before it is too late.
 In short, milestones provide a project executive with one valuable part of a very practical project navigation system.